17 min read

 Exploring the ConvertKit dashboard is a great start, but these email metrics are only helpful if you’re actually sending regular emails to your audience.
 Otherwise, data can’t be gathered from your email audience.

-Our beginner-friendly challenge is to create an A/B subject line test with the first or next email broadcast you send to your list.
+Our beginner-friendly challenge is to create an A/B subject line test with your next email broadcast.
 Come up with two unique subject lines to send to a segment of your email list.

 First try to hypothesize what subject line you think will win.
 Then log back into your account a few hours later to see which one was the winner.
 (The results may surprise you!)
 This A/B test will help you measure the effectiveness of your open rates based on your email subject lines.